Step 6. Specify Post-Restore Action

 This step is available only if you have selected the Restore to a specific point in time option at the Specify restore point step of the wizard.

-At this step of the wizard, select one of the following post-restore actions that the PostgreSQL instance must take after the instance is restored:
+At this step of the wizard, select a post-restore action that the PostgreSQL instance must take after the instance is restored.

 • Select Promote the PostgreSQL server to accept connections once recovery is finished to make the PostgreSQL instance available for connections.